techidaily/site-fox-http/source/_posts/new-2024-approved-perfect-upside-down-and-sideways-iphone-images.md

  Check [How to Fix Upside Down Videos? >>](https://tools.techidaily.com/wondershare/filmora/download/)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JlX-G8rBs1w?si=iIhUoWAq5x3YK9rA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How to rotate photos on iPhone

  There are a couple of options available which will successfully reorient your image.
 You don't even need an additional app, as all the functionality is already built in to your clever little handset.
 Here's the method step by step: